Saunas and Allergies: Do They Provide Relief?

 Optimal Sauna Frequency

 Regular sauna use can produce significant allergy symptom relief.
-Regular use, including acclimatization is key so that your body can adjust to and take advantage of the heat.
+Regular use, including acclimatization, is key so that your body can adjust to and take advantage of the heat.

 Complementing Traditional Treatments